ChristianCricchi/Vegan-Life/README.md

 ![Landing page image](docs/readme_images/LandingPage.PNG)

 - ### About Section
-    - The About Section gives a brief description of vegan life gives further details about what the site offers to users.
+    - The About Section gives a brief description of vegan life, gives further details about what the site offers to users.
     - Below the About text there are four small images with navigation links to each Info Section.
     - This section will show users the value of vegan life and links invite the user to further explore the site as an alternative to the navigation bar.